Oxalate Balance

 Several factors can influence oxalate balance in the body.
 Diet plays a significant role as certain foods are naturally high in oxalate.
 Additionally, individual variability in the absorption and metabolism of oxalate can also affect the overall balance.
 Gut health and the composition of gut microbiota can influence oxalate absorption, while kidney function and excretion determine the elimination of oxalate from the body.

-See also Low Oxalate Recipes
+See also Oxalate In Tea

 Oxalate and Health